FadiniGIT/Razer-Blade-Stealth-Hackintosh-Guide/README.md

 ## **Install**

-Boot to USB drive
+* Boot to USB drive

-Use disk utility to wipe the drive and format it as APFS
+* Use disk utility to wipe the drive and format it as APFS

-Install
+* Install

 ## **Post Install**

-If trackpad doesn’t work, plug in a USB mouse temporarily.
+* If trackpad doesn’t work, plug in a USB mouse temporarily.

-In terminal
+* In terminal
-`diskutil list` find out where the EFI partition on the system is `diskutil mountDisk /dev/disk#s#` to mount EFI from the system drive
+ * `diskutil list` find out where the EFI partition on the system is
+ * `diskutil mountDisk /dev/disk#s#` to mount EFI from the system drive

-Copy `Laptop EFI setup/EFI/*` to `/EFI/*` in the EFI partition just mounted
+* Copy `Laptop EFI setup/*` to `/EFI/*` in the EFI partition just mounted
+* Reboot

 I know that the kexts should likely be placed in `/System/Library/Extensions`, but the above setup works fine for me.

 ### Audio fix

 I had trouble with the headphone jack not working.
 It would switch over appropriately when headphones were plugged in, but audio was distorted.
 I downloaded this fix, ran the `install.command` file, and that appeared to fix the issue:  https://github.com/daliansky/XiaoMi-Pro/tree/master/ALCPlugFix.
-Sometimes after reboot, if the headphones are already plugged in, I have to unplug / replug to get the crackle to go away.
+Sometimes after reboot/sleep, if the headphones are already plugged in, I have to unplug / replug to get the crackle to go away.

 Information/stuff: